The Great Wave: Evidence of a large-scale vertical corrugation propagating outwards in the Galactic disc: Data

 The selection described in Section \ref{subsec:sample_selection}, which is based on \T\, - \g\, parameters, is not expected to lead to a perfectly pure sample of young giant stars.
 This is because, in this region of the Kiel diagram, the isochrones of a given age tend to move to the left (i.e. larger \T\ values) for lower values of metallicity, as shown in Fig. \ref{fig:selection_kiel_diagram}.
 This is a consequence of the decreasing opacity of the atmosphere for stars of lower metallicity.
 Therefore, it is possible that our selected box in the Kiel diagram does not only contain young stars of disc-like metallicity, but also some metal-poor contaminants of significantly larger age.
 Additionally, we note that random errors on \T\, - \g\ can make a fraction of the Red Giant Branch stars potential contaminants that fall into the selected region. \citet{Andrae:2023} do not provide individual uncertainties for the single sources, but report the median uncertainties of the sample, i.e. $\sim$ 50 K in \T\, and 0.08 dex in \g, respectively.

-To clean our sample, we remove stars whose metallicity is lower than $[M/H]_{lim} = -0.04 \cdot $ R -1.25, where the slope roughly follows the typical values of the slope of the metallicity gradient of the Galactic disc \citep[e.g.][]{DR3-DPACP-75}.
-The intercept of our $[M/H]_{lim}$ cut has been tuned to take into account the metallicity dispersion at a constant R, and, at the same time, to try to minimize the contamination from metal-poor stars (see Figure \ref{fig:contaminants_RZ_colmet} in Appendix \ref{appendix_sample}).
-In the inner parts of the Galaxy, we see a significant contribution from metal-poor stars with high velocity dispersions, and therefore we apply a cut at $\rm{R}<5 \rm{\, kpc}$.
-Since the above-mentioned metallicity cut is very broad, we refine it by removing the low-angular momentum stars with $V_{\phi} < 180$ km/s \cite[assuming, for the the solar velocity, the values reported in ][]{Drimmel:2018}, for the stars that have available radial velocities (> 90\% of the sample).
+To clean our sample, we remove stars whose metallicity is lower than $[M/H]_{lim} = -0.04 \cdot R - 1.25$, where $R$ is the Galactocentric radius and $-0.04$ dex/kpc follows the typical values of the metallicity gradient of the Galactic disc \citep[e.g.][]{DR3-DPACP-75}.
+The intercept of our $[M/H]_{lim}$ cut has been tuned to take into account the metallicity dispersion at a constant $R$, and, at the same time, to try to minimize the contamination from metal-poor stars (see Figure \ref{fig:contaminants_RZ_colmet} in Appendix \ref{appendix_sample}).
+In the inner parts of the Galaxy, we see a significant contribution from metal-poor stars with high velocity dispersions, and therefore we apply a cut at $R <5 \rm{\, kpc}$.
+Since the above-mentioned metallicity cut is very broad, we refine it by removing the low-angular momentum stars with $V_{\phi} < 180$ km/s \cite[assuming, for the solar velocity, the values reported in ][]{Drimmel:2018}, for the stars that have available radial velocities (> 90\% of the sample).
+Inside $R<R_{\odot}$, we remove the stars that have both $[M/H]<-1$ dex and $|z| > 0.5$ kpc.
 We also apply a cut $|b|<30^{o}$, which removes most of the Magellanic Clouds; to better remove stars in the Large Margellanic region on the sky, we additionally remove stars with $b<-28^{o}$ between galactic longitudes $275^{o}$ and $285^{o}$.
-Finally, we remove possible globular cluster members using the catalog of \cite{Hunt:2023}.
-As a test, we also tried to remove open clusters members from \cite{Hunt:2023}, to check that our maps (e.g. stellar velocity fields, see next Sections) typically mapped field stars, and were not dominated by individual clusters.
+As a test, we also tried to remove open clusters members from \cite{Hunt:2023}, to insure that our maps (e.g. stellar velocity fields, see next Sections) typically mapped field stars, and were not dominated by individual clusters.
 Since we obtained very similar results by including or not open cluster members, we finally decided to keep them, to have larger statistics.

-Finally, we arrive at a catalogue of 16723 young giant stars.
-Among these we note that there are 599 stars in common with the Cepheid sample.
-This is a consequence of the instability strip partially overlying the area of the Kiel diagram used to define the initial selection of these stars.
-We take advantage of this overlap by using these common stars to check their derived distances against their photometric Cepheid distances in Appendix \ref{appendix_sample}.
-The apparent magnitude distribution of our young giant sample is shown in Fig. \ref{fig:Gmag_hist}.
+We also removed 6 stars that are expected to be members of the globular cluster NGC 6656, as explained in Appendix \ref{appendix_sample}.